Quick Answer 🔍How many teens use Instagram in 2023?

 In 2021, Instagram introduced new safety settings directed at protecting teens.
 Any person under 16 is private by default.

 This also blocks certain adults from being able to engage with teenagers on Instagram.

 The feature also restricts advertising that can target teens.
 It’s imperative for parents to be knowledgeable and involved in ensuring the safety and security of their teens.

-Now that you have the most updated information available about how many teens use Instagram and how it affects marketing and teenagers, you can be prepared to protect them.
+Now that you have the most updated information available regarding what percentage of teens use Instagram and how it affects marketing and teenagers, you can be prepared to protect them.

 If you are a marketer, you can now be aware of using best practices for marketing to teens.